pinobatch/action53/README.md

 Use
 ---
-After you've installed Python and Pillow, make a53games.cfg and put it in the tools folder along with a53build.py.
-Then run a53build.py, and if no fatal errors occurred, a53games.nes should appear in the top level folder.
-The name of the .nes and .cfg file can be changed
+After you've installed Python and Pillow, make a config file and put it in a folder with your ROMs.
+Then run this command, specifying the filename of the config file and ROM file:

+    tools/a53build.py example.cfg example.nes

+If no fatal errors occurred, a53games.nes should appear in the top level folder.

+**Warning: The following mechanism is broken.**
 The package also includes a tool to extract ROMs from the collection.
 If you have an a53games.nes file, you can extract ROMs, screenshots, and the skeleton of a.cfg file by running a53extract.py.
 Thus, a